raw-phil/bs/README.md

   -no-banner
         Suppress the initial banner
   -read-timeout int
-        Maximum duration in seconds server has for reading the entire request from the underling connection.
+        Maximum duration in seconds server has for reading the entire request from the underlying connection.
         Zero or negative value means there will be no timeout. (default -1) -write-timeout int
         Maximum duration in seconds the server has to respond.